We can all do with more time and money. This is especially the case for small business owners where every little helps.

 15. Make use of mobile apps.
 There are a wide range of mobile apps such as calendar apps, to-do lists and productivity apps that can help you organize your day and save time.

 16. Make room for breaks.
 You should schedule a few break times during your day to make sure you avoid burnout.
+This is one of the best business tips for small business owners.

 17. Cut down large tasks.
 It's impossible to get large tasks done in a day so, when you create your to-do list, make sure you break down large tasks into smaller, more manageable jobs.